 2. This Practice Note takes effect on 1 September 2023.
+Amendments to this Practice Note relating to the list of specified documents and other matters take effect from 1 August 2024.

 Introduction and purpose

 - 3. Section 373(1) of the Act states that subject to section 373(3) at least 2 business days prior to a Tribunal hearing, a designated mental health service, or psychiatrist who has applied to the Mental Health Tribunal for authorisation for the performance of electroconvulsive treatment, must give the person who is the subject of the proceeding (referred to in this Practice Note as the 'patient') access to any documents that it has in its possession which are in connection with the proceeding. - 4.
 Pursuant to section 373(2), an authorised psychiatrist or a psychiatrist may apply to the Tribunal for access to documents to be denied to the patient if the authorised psychiatrist or psychiatrist is of the opinion that the disclosure of information in such documents may cause serious harm to the patient or to another person (the 'serious harm test').
 Section 373(3) allows the Tribunal to grant such an application if satisfied of the serious harm test and specifies the Tribunal's powers when determining such an application. - 5.
 Under section 362(1)(b) of the Act, the Tribunal is bound by the rules of procedural fairness.
 The Tribunal's approach to procedural fairness is set out in the Guide to Procedural Fairness in the Mental Health Tribunal which is available on the Tribunal's website.
 Procedural fairness includes ensuring that parties have the opportunity to respond to 'adverse material' that is relevant, credible and significant to a decision.
 By allowing the Tribunal to deny patients access to documents when it is satisfied that the serious harm test is met, section 373(3) effectively abrogates this rule of procedural fairness in relation to a defined class of documentary material. - 6.
 Accordingly, the Tribunal will apply section 373(3) in a way which places as few limits on procedural fairness as possible while at the same time acknowledging that the Act deliberately recognises that the nature of Tribunal hearings and the sources of some of the information provided about patients mean that there are circumstances in which providing access to certain documents may cause serious harm to the patient or another person and this is to be avoided.